cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 This page describes the various types of issues that Datalab can detect in a dataset.
 For each type of issue, we explain: what it says about your data if detected, why this matters, and what parameters you can optionally specify to control the detection of this issue.

+In case you didn't know: you can alternatively use `Cleanlab Studio <https://cleanlab.ai/blog/data-centric-ai/>`_ to detect the same data issues as this package, plus `many more types of issues <https://help.cleanlab.ai/guide/concepts/cleanlab_columns/>`_, all without having to do any Machine Learning (or even write any code).

 Estimates for Each Issue Type
 ------------------------------